File: the hypocrisy of sales in fashion

 giphy (2)

-Question, how much longer will this last?
+Question, how long will this last?

 1. The emergence of consumers addicted to discount coupons